 The approval of the audit committee is required to effect specified actions and transactions with office holders and controlling shareholders and their relatives, or in which they have a personal interest.
-See "Management - Fiduciary Duties and Approval of Specified Related Party Transactions and Compensation under Israeli law."
+See "- Duties of Directors and Officers and Approval of Specified Related Party Transactions under the Israeli Companies Law - Fiduciary Duties of Office Holders."
 The audit committee may not approve an action or a transaction with a controlling shareholder or with an office holder unless at the time of approval the audit committee meets the composition requirements under the Companies Law.